ericmuckley/fluid_channel_modeling/README.md

 # Fluid channel modeling

 This repository contains files for Python-based modeling of void fraction in microfluidic channels.
 Image data is located inside the *\data* directory.
-Models are created using *channel_modeling.ipynb*.
-Running *channel_modeling.ipynb* creates a model for each image.
-The models are saved in the *\models* directory.
-The models are then used to reconstruct simulated void fraction configurations for gathering statistics and visualizing the state of the channel.
+Models are created using *channel_modeling.ipynb*, and models are saved in the *\models* directory.
+The models are then used to reconstruct the simulated void fraction configurations for each channel.